 This is the vey first post and I thought it would be fitting to start with a Scottish Classic.
 When I was young this dish was explained as a way to use the leftovers from the Sunday roast but there is more to this dish.
 All over Scotland recipes differ with some using corn beef or Saugages compared to the more well known beef.

 It’s a dish that when done right elevates to a pride of place in your family recipes.
 A warm bowl of hearty richness that soothes the soul.
 Sound great, so here’s how to make it!

-Serves: 4-8 (dependant on hunger) Time: 1 hour day one, and 1 hour the next day
+Time: 1 hour day before and 1 hour the day

 500g of Beef Brisket

 250-500ml of Beef Stock

 - Salt and Pepper the beef brisket and roast covered for 30 minutes at 180 degrees celsius .
 Continue to roast uncovered for 20 minutes.

 - Remove from oven and cover till cool.
 At this point dice the meat into 2cm by 2cm cubes.
 The meat should be pink, not raw.

 - Store in fridge overnight mixed together with the juices left from the roasting process.

 - Next day roughly slice a onion and place at the bottom of a large stock pot.